A tire pressure gauge can be a simple device but what it shows is very important for your car’s tires.

-These are old styled pressure gauges which can be commonly found in tire shops and gas stations.
-These have a clock like display which is knowns as the dial.
+These are old style pressure gauges that can be commonly found in tire shops and gas stations.
+These have a clock-like display which is knowns as the dial.
 These had been used for a long time and are still portable enough to be kept in the pocket.

 Newer Digital gauges